timescale/docs/tutorials/nyc-taxi-geospatial/plot-nyc.md

-To answer these geospatial questions, you need the ride count data from the NYC taxi dataset, but you also need some geospatial data to work out which trips originated where.
-Timescale is compatible with all other PostgreSQL extensions so you can use the [PostGIS][postgis] extension to slice the data by time and location.
+To answer these geospatial questions, you need the ride count data from the NYC taxi dataset, but you also need some geospatial data to work out which trips originated where. $COMPANY is compatible with all other PostgreSQL extensions so you can use the [PostGIS][postgis] extension to slice the data by time and location.

-With the extension loaded, you alter your hypertable so it's ready for geospatial queries.
+With the extension loaded, you alter your $HYPERTABLE so it's ready for geospatial queries.
 The `rides` table contains columns for pickup latitude and longitude, but it needs to be converted into geometry coordinates so that it works well with PostGIS.